rabbitmq/rabbitmq-website/site/oauth2-examples-oauth0.md

 ### Authorize rabbitmq-management application

-Go to **Authorized Applications**, click on **Authorize** and select all the scopes.
+1. Go to **Authorized Applications**.
+2. click on **Authorize** and select all the scopes.

 ### Create permissions and grant them

+1. Go to "Roles".
-Go to "Roles", create the role called `rabbitmq.tag:administrator`.
-Go to "Permissions" and select all the permissions.
-Go to "Users" and make sure our user is listed else add our user to the list of users which have this role.
+2. Create the role called `rabbitmq.tag:administrator`.
+3. Go to "Permissions" and select all the permissions.
+4. Go to "Users" and make sure our user is listed else add our user to the list of users which have this role.

 ## Configure RabbitMQ with OAuth0 signing key

-From Oauth0 dashboard, go to Settings > List of Valid Keys, and "Copy Signing Certificate" from the **CURRENTLY USED** signing key.
+1. From Oauth0 dashboard, go to **Settings > List of Valid Keys**, and **Copy Signing Certificate** from the **CURRENTLY USED** signing key.

-Create `/tmp/certiicate.pem` and paste the certificate.
+2. Create `/tmp/certiicate.pem` and paste the certificate.

-Run `openssl x509 -in /tmp/certificate.pem -pubkey -noout > /tmp/public.pem` to extract the public key from the certificate and paste the public key into `rabbitmq.config`.
+3. Run `openssl x509 -in /tmp/certificate.pem -pubkey -noout > /tmp/public.pem` to extract the public key from the certificate and paste the public key into `rabbitmq.config`.

 Below we have a sample RabbitMQ configuration where we have set the `default_key` identifier that we copied from Oauth0 and also the public key we extracted from `/tmp/public.pem`.